b-brankovics/sam-harmonization/README.md

     - `sam-update-cigar.pl`: Changes the CIGAR encoding to the classical one (both match and mismatch as `M`)
     - `sam-update-iupac.pl`: Corrects CIGAR and `NM:i` scores for IUPAC sites in the reference sequence (useful when looking for primer and probe sites)
 4. reporting: aggregation of info from SAM files
-    - `sam-similarity.pl`: calculate ANI and coverage for the ref and query files.
-Ideal for comapring two (bacterial) genomes.
+    - `sam-similarity.pl`: calculate ANI and coverage for the reference and query files.
+Ideal for comparing two (bacterial) genomes.
-    - `sam-report.pl`: aggraget statistics for sequence pairs
+    - `sam-report.pl`: aggregate statistics for sequence pairs
     - `sam-per-ref.pl`: aggregate statistics for each reference sequence (similar to `sam-report.pl`, but query sequences are pooled per reference sequence and only the number of sequences is shown instead of seqID)
     - `sam-hit-info.pl`: print TSV format hit info that can be used for visualizing reference coverage by the hits
 5. downstream processes for SAM
     - `sam-extract-hit-seq.pl`: Extract the sequence of the query covered by the hit and print it in FASTA format with some info on the alignment.
 6. explore SAM data: intended for exploratory analysis and not for reporting or as an automated workflow step
     - `sam-ref-plot.pl`: For each hit give a rough ASCII graphic coverage of the reference by the query.
-Also show IDs, percent covered and total lengths of ref and query, and similarty in decimal format.
+Also show IDs, percent covered and total lengths of reference and query, and similarity in decimal format.
-    - `sam-display-alignment.pl`: For each hit give a exonerate like alignment view output plus rough ASCII graphic coverage of both ref and query by the hit.
+    - `sam-display-alignment.pl`: For each hit give a exonerate like alignment view output plus rough ASCII graphic coverage of both reference and query by the hit.
         + FASTA file containing reference sequences has to be specified as the second argument.
 7. other
     - `sam2delta.pl`: SAM to delta.
 Any SAM file can be converted for visualizing using mummerplot.